zhangdongdong7/scenarios/numpy/challenge-numpy-math-games/finish.md

 # Summary

-In this challenge, you learned multiple functions on Python Numpy Array Operations.
+In this challenge, you learned multiple functions on Python NumPy Array Operations.